A free event occurring as the longest day becomes the

 COMMUNITY PARTNERS & OUTREACH

-Radix is proud to partner with a wide range of
+Radix is proud to partner with a wide range of community organization and groups.
+Through these

-partnerships, we are able to reach wider, more diverse
+partnerships, we are able to reach wider, more diverse audiences.

 We strive to make our work available to all audience members, regardless of race, class, sex, age, ability, gender, gender-identity etc. We ensure financial accessibility by offering many free activities and keeping our ticket pricing in an affordable range for a minimum wage earner.
 We also offer opportunities for higher-income individuals to pay more for their tickets.
 When our budgets require box office revenue, we still maintain free or reduced admission prices for students and the under-employed, and grant these requests without requiring proof of financial need.